Lusha Pricing Review 2026: Plans, Credits, and What Each Tier Gets You

 Lusha's free tier gives you 40 credits per month for a single user.
 That is enough to verify a handful of contacts and test whether Lusha's data covers your target market.
 You get the browser extension and basic company data.

 What you cannot do on the free plan is run any real outbound campaign.
-At 40 credits per month, you can reveal 40 emails or just 8 phone numbers.
-There is no CRM integration, no bulk reveal, and no team collaboration.
+At 40 credits per month, you can reveal 40 emails or just 4 phone numbers at the current 10-credit rate.
+There is no meaningful CRM workflow, no bulk reveal, and no team collaboration.
 It is a trial with a different name.

 The free plan works for individual contributors who need to spot-check a contact before a meeting.
 It does not work for sales teams building pipeline.